stoimen/infographics/README.md

 # Why algorithms

 The general knowledge on algorithms fades over the years.
-Knowing their basic principles could be crutials during the entire career of software engineer.
+Knowing their basic principles could be crutial during the entire career of software engineer.

 # Why infographics